inet-framework/inet/doc/src/developers-guide/ch-sockets.rst

-The :protocol:`IPv4` protocol is in fact connectionless, so when the :ned:`Ipv4` module receives the connect request, it simply remembers the remote address, and uses it as the default destination address for later sends.
+The :protocol:`IPv4` protocol is in fact connectionless, so when the :ned:`Ipv4` module receives the connect request, it simply remembers the remote address and uses it as the default destination address for later sends.

 The application can call :fun:`connect()` several times on the same